Craven73/hll_stat_charts/README.md

 # Overview
 It is gross, but the initial version was just slapted together one day never refined and then some features added on.
 The intent of making it a rest api is to be able to call it from a discord bot so i would not be responsible for creating the graphs... never got around to adding it to the bot

+Also i didn't export the dependencies to a requirements.txt so you will have to sort out the installs as you try and run it

 # Endpoints
 Currently there are four endpoints